lindenb/jvarkit/docs/SamViewWithMate.md

       contains the start position of the mate of which may be out of the user's intervals, unless the MC (mate cigar) attribute is defined.
       Default: false
+    --supplementary
+      Look also in the supplementary data of the SA:Z attribute
+      Default: false
     -u, --unmapped
       Also search for the unmapped mates.
 Not available in streaming mode.
       Default: false